mglx01/Offsec_PG_Practice/Windows/Squid.md

 there is a phpmyadmin login page
 use default credential root null logged in successfully
-we can upload file using SQL query
+we can create a upload php using SQL query
 ```console
 https://gist.github.com/BababaBlue/71d85a7182993f6b4728c5d6a77e669f
 ```